DinoChiesa/Apigee-Java-Xsd-Validation/README.md

 ## Bugs

 * The tests are incomplete.
 For example, there are no tests involving schema that include other schema.
-* Instances of the SchemaFactory are not pooled - this might improve perf at load, not sure.
+* Instances of the SchemaFactory are not pooled.
+Doing so might improve perf at load.